+For the MWA with 500 antennas in a 1.5 km array, the FX correlator under construction will perform 15.5 Tcmacs (trillions of complex multiply and additions per second, 31 MHz x 125000 baselines x 4 polarizations).
+An equivalent MOFF correlator would require 4-5 times as many calculations.
+However, for the proposed MWA upgrade to HERA II with ten times the number of antennas in the same area, the MOFF correlator would require approximately 20 times less computation than an FX correlator.
+For the Lunar Array for Radio Cosmology (LARC), the MOFF correlator would be more than two orders-of-magnitude more efficient than an FX design.

-The MOFF correlator concept has a number of advantages over traditional correlator designs for envisioned radio cosmology observatories.
-The advantages we have detailed include: \begin{itemize} \item Calibrated output image, equivalent in quality to FX visibilities (\S\ref{SHsec}). \item More efficient than FX or XF correlators for compact arrays with very large numbers of antennas, sometimes by orders-of-magnitude (\S\ref{computation}). \item No constraints on antenna placement or type (\S\ref{MOFF}). \item Modular installation and reduced cabling costs (\S\ref{modular}). \end{itemize} A couple of features we have not discussed but which follow directly from the MOFF design are: \begin{itemize} \item Electric field image can be tapped for pulsar studies and transient detection.
-Each pixel is effectively a calibrated tied-array beam. \item Hybrid modes are possible, where a MOFF correlator is used for all of the antennas in a compact station and the electric field image from selected pixels is sent to an FX correlator for high angular resolution interferometry between the stations.
-Similar hybrid modes may be useful for phased-array feeds, where a MOFF correlator would turn the image back into calibrated spatial Fourier modes for widefield FX correlation [citation of eigenvalue correlation]. \end{itemize}
+A couple of features we have not discussed but which follow directly from the MOFF design are: \begin{itemize} \item Electric field image can be tapped for pulsar studies and transient detection.
+Each pixel is effectively a calibrated tied-array beam. \item Hybrid modes are possible, where a MOFF correlator is used for all of the antennas in a compact station and the electric field image from selected pixels is sent to an FX correlator for high angular resolution interferometry between the stations. \end{itemize}